Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [CVPR 2019] (RECOMMENDED) ([paper](https://arxiv.org/pdf/1904.08482.pdf) [code](https://github.com/mibastro/VPE)) Variational Prototyping-Encoder- One-Shot Learning with Prototypical Images
     * Use encoder to translate the real images to abstract prototypes, such as painted traffic signs, then compare query and sample in the prototypes latent space.

-- [NIPS 2019] ([paper](https://arxiv.org/pdf/1902.07104.pdf)) Adaptive Cross-Modal Few-shot Learning
-    * Using texture information to enhance the performance, which reach a comparable result on mini-imagenet
-    * Perform well on 1-shot rather than 5-shot or 10-shot

 - [CVPR 2019] ([paper](http://openaccess.thecvf.com/content_CVPR_2019/papers/Chu_Spot_and_Learn_A_Maximum-Entropy_Patch_Sampler_for_Few-Shot_Image_CVPR_2019_paper.pdf)) Spot and Learn A Maximum-Entropy Patch Sampler for Few-Shot Image Classification
     * Sample parts of the image to form the batch to represent the class.
     * One-shot not pretty good(51%)

-- [CVPR 2019] ([paper](https://arxiv.org/pdf/1906.01905.pdf)) Baby steps towards few-shot learning with multiple semantics
-    * Show 4.5 years old baby perform 70% on 1-shot case, adult achieve 99%.
-    * Add multi-semantic into the task.
-    * However on 5-shot case LEO perform exceed both this paper and the paper above with no semantics information.
-    * For 1-shot case, this method achieve 67.2% +- 0.4% compare to 70% of human baby performance.

 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1904.08502)) Few-Shot Learning with Localization in Realistic Settings
     * Locate the object in the images first, then classify them.